lgrcia/prose/README.md

 ## Example

-Here is a quick example consisting in building a pipeline to characterize the point-spread-function (PSF) of an example image
+Here is a quick example pipeline to characterize the point-spread-function (PSF) of an example image

 ```python